GaspardMerten/date_field/README.md

 - <b>mode</b>: the mode of the date and time picker.
 - <b>initialTimePickerEntryMode</b>: the initial entry mode of the time picker.
 - <b>fieldCreator</b>: the creator of the DateTimeField.
+- <b>logicalKeyboardKeyTriggers</b>: list of logical keyboard keys that will open the date picker.

 ## Example Usage 📖